Meshbits/meshbits.github.io/index.md

 Satinder Grewal has a proven record of going for his passion even if it means jeopardising means of survival; [watch this video].

 Satinder has spent countless hours sacrificing sleep and social life while working full time to ramp up his knowledge on blockchain technology.
-During this time, he has quite active in public channels and asked necessary questions while trying his best to help others out.
+During this time, he has been quite active in public channels and asked necessary questions while trying his best to help others out.

 Nitin Sharma has a more risk-averse approach to following his passion but capable of seeing opportunities.
-Nitin has previously donated his time for a non-profit organisation which helps educate slum kids in Indian.
+Nitin has previously donated his time for a non-profit organisation which helps educate children who reside in slums in India.

 ## [](#notary-nodes)Notary Nodes